Apfirebolt/Fastapi-scrum-master/README.md

 It has supoort for multi-user authentication.

 It now supports project CRUD operations.
 A task can be a part of a project.
+A slide-show component using the library react-awesome-slider was also added recently.

 ## Updates